mcjill/ezpie/CONTRIBUTING.md

 - Make sure that the article is at least 16,000 words long.
 - Follow the [style guidelines](https://github.com/ishaan010/ezpie/blob/master/docs/style-guide.md) so your article fits in.

+## Creating a new article

+When you are creating a new article, you should add a folder in the blog directory which is the author's name(Basically your name or any fake name is you like).

+Once you created an article, you are responsible for it's maintenance like:

+- Updated as per the software which is talked about in the article.
+- Dependencies updated as per latest version(If your article code examples require).

+If by any reason, you didn't updated your article as per the points above, your article will be removed from the site.

 ## Article requesting and changing

 At ezpie you can request a new article or make any changes to the existing articles.